 The PID sensor can be purchased as an additional sensor in the air-Q Science or as a separate additional sensor for retrofitting existing air-Qs.
 On request, we offer sensors with different ionizing lamps with excitation energies of 10 eV, 10.6 eV and 11.7 eV.

-As with all air-Qs, data input is available via the air-Q smartphone app for iOS and Android, our air-Q web app, and data output via MQTT or CSV data export.
-Via configuration in the smartphone app or via a configuration file, different response factors for the PID sensor can be recorded in order to calibrate or use the sensor for the measurement of specific VOCs.
+As with all air-Qs, data input is available via the air-Q smartphone app for iOS and Android, our air-Q web app and data output via MQTT or CSV data export.
+Different response factors for the PID sensor can be entered via the configuration in the smartphone app or via a configuration file in order to calibrate or use the sensor for measuring specific VOCs.

 The air-Q PID sensor has a measuring range of 0 to 6,000,000 ppb with a resolution of 1 ppb.
-The UV lamp has a service life of at least 1 year - experience has shown that it is considerably longer.
+The UV lamp has a service life of at least 1 year - experience has shown that this is significantly longer.
 It can then be replaced without having to replace the entire sensor.

 For whom is the air-Q with VOC PID sensor suitable?

-The air-Q with PID sensor is primarily intended for professional use.
-Due to the amount of VOCs detected, the very wide measuring range and the high accuracy, it is perfectly suited for use in research and development.
-It is also conceivable to use it for industrial purposes, e.g. to robustly monitor the concentration of certain harmful or explosive gases even in non-air atmospheres.
+The air-Q with PID sensor is primarily intended for professional applications.
+Due to the quantity of VOCs detected, the very wide measuring range and the high accuracy, it is perfectly suited for use in research and development.
+It can also be used for industrial purposes, e.g. to monitor the concentration of certain harmful or explosive gases in non-air atmospheres.
+The monitoring of emissions in the environment, safety in the workplace, the detection of leaks in gas pipes and the monitoring of indoor air quality can also be areas of application.